 - The guides are too soft

-OVERVIEW: To try something different, we set off with kayaks and went to see what this rod could do.
+BUYING ADVICE: To try something different, we set off with kayaks and went to see what this rod could do.
 For the purpose of the test, we decided on a 7 ft medium light rod to match the flexibility kayak fishing requires.
 And we found out that a light weighted rod isn’t a good combination with a 1/4 oz lure.

-St Croix Triumph Spinning Rod
+#6 Best Lightweight - St Croix Triumph Spinning

 WHY WE LIKE IT: The ST Croix Triumph is an excellent choice among the line of lighter rods the market offers.
 Moreover, the slim build and light weight make it easily adjustable for different hand sizes.